Tasted in Fontenay-près-Chablis with Nathalie, Julie and Gilles Fèvre, 16 January 2017.

 “2015 was a little rushed due to the hail: It fell mainly in the next valley, but if it had arrived just one week earlier it would have been a catastrophe!
 Fortunately we were ready to harvest and the grapes were ripe.
 Overall it was a hot year, but we have good juice – it tastes good, but about 20-25% less quantity.
 Les Preuses was about 40hl/ha, Vaulorent 42, the rest more like 45.
 Malos are a natural process, so there was no intervention here.

-“Certainly it was a very dry year, but for us, we’ve a much larger volume in (AOC) Chablis and these vines suffered less, high up on the hills, still we were lucky to have some useful rain the weekend of 8th August.”
+“Certainly it was a very dry year, but for us, we’ve a much larger volume in (AOC) Chablis and these vines suffered less, high up on the hills, still we were lucky to have some useful rain the weekend of 8th August.
+It’s not an enormous yield, but the volume is okay – if we averaged this volume over 10 years we’d be quite happy!

 From close to the border with Vaupulent.

 Always a little later maturing compared to Fourchaume or Vaulorent, despite direct south-facing – ‘its a mystery!’
-15% oak but nothing new for elevage.
+In the centre of the vineyard, so avoided the hail which just touched the Montée de Tonnerre side.
+15% oak, none new a mix of barrels and 500 litres.